 The artists were chosen to participate in this project because of their unique talents and their interest in experimentation.
 The resulting collection pushes the boundaries of the medium, creating an extraordinary collaboration with the weavers themselves, who rediscovered ancient processes as well as new techniques and ways of making in order to realise these designs.

-Woven Forms will be on show alongside House of Bronze, a group exhibition of bronze works by South African designers, at Southern Guild from 20 September to 21 November 2018.
+Woven Forms will be on show alongside Foundry Proof, a group exhibition of bronze works by South African designers, at Southern Guild from 20 September until the close of 2018.